govau/notify-client-python/CONTRIBUTING.md

 The `./scripts/run_integration_tests.py` script will run the integration tests.
-The integration tests will test the contract of the response to all the api calls, ensuring the latest version of notifications-api do not break the contract of the notifications-python-client.
+The integration tests will test the contract of the response to all the api calls, ensuring the latest version of notify-api do not break the contract of the notify-client-python.

 ## Command line tool